 In particular, these monks focus on being present in all things at all times, and on being generous to others.
 They adhere to a central value of compassion and aim to serve others.
 Hence, the very purpose of inculcating these habits is to attain those quaint attributes and become a better version of one’s self.

-Zen as a meaning is dissected to several interpretations by many.
-But the ultimate goal of a Zen lifestyle is to gain calm, clarity and self-awareness.
+Zen as meaning is dissected to several interpretations by many.
+But the ultimate goal of a Zen lifestyle is to gain calm, clarity, and self-awareness.
 By taking on Zen habits and practicing associated techniques, one can reach a state of tranquility and peace that makes you happier in all aspects of life.

 But what are Zen habits?

-Basically, it’s a way of behaving or thinking or living that reflects and embodies the key values of the Zen lifestyle and philosophy.
+Basically, it’s a way of behaving or thinking, or living that reflects and embodies the key values of the Zen lifestyle and philosophy.

 11 Zen Habits That Can Alter Your Life

 Acquiring a Zen Lifestyle can be an eventual process, to begin with.
-But with due patience, one can add on more of Zen Habits with time and achieve whichever personal goals they set for themselves.
+But with due patience, one can add on more Zen Habits with time and achieve whichever personal goals they set for themselves.
 Regardless of which you choose, all of these Zen practices can be done without any specialist knowledge or equipment.